composer / songwriter / musician

 Alex Mandel Music

 Welcome to the website of Alex Mandel.
-Songwriter for Pixar's Academy Award-winning Brave; Film Composer (East Side Sushi, Your Friend the Rat, Snow Day); Musical Director (NPRs Snap Judgment Live); and singer-songwriter (The Echo Falls, Alex Mandel).
+Film & TV Composer (Super Giant Robot Brothers, The Inventor, East Side Sushi, Your Friend the Rat); Songwriter for Pixar's Academy Award-winning Brave; Musical Director (NPRs Snap Judgment Live); and singer-songwriter (The Echo Falls, Alex Mandel).

 "Touch the Sky"